Wharncliffe Road South Improvements

 The City is currently preparing a plan to proceed with demolition, as per Council direction.
 Additional information about next steps will be shared with the community and updated on this webpage.

-Demolition began in Fall 2020 and is expected to last until Fall 2021
+Demolition began in Fall 2020 and is ongoing.

-Utility relocation began in Fall 2020 and will be ongoing through 2021
+Utility relocation began in Fall 2020 and is ongoing.